vinodkumarhs1962/skinspire_V2/Project_docs/Database access strategy/Complete Implementation Plan for Database Service Integration.md

 # Complete Implementation Plan for Database Service Integration

-This document outlines the complete plan for integrating the new database service throughout the SkinSpire Clinic application.
+This document outlines the complete plan for integrating the new database service throughout the Skinspire Clinic application.

 ## Phase 1: Core Implementation (Completed)